 To enable telemetry logging in an OpenTX/EdgeTX radio:

-- Assign a switch to start the log – you can also just use the arm switch so it starts logging as soon as you arm, or you can select “ON” instead of using an switch, which will always log data when the radio is powered on but this might fill up your SD card without you knowing (the logs files are relatively small in size so it will take a while to fill up)
+- Assign a switch to start the log – you can also just use the arm switch so it starts logging as soon as you arm, or you can select “ON” instead of using an switch, which will always log data when the radio is powered on but this might fill up your SD card without you knowing (the logs files are relatively small in size so it will take a while to fill up).
+Or you can select “TELE”, which means it will start logging when a receiver connection is established and telemetry data is coming in

 - Select function “SD Logs”

 - Choose a value, which is how frequent you want to log the data.
-Depending on what kind of data you intent to gather, for GPS stuff I think 1 or 2 seconds is a good starting point.
+Depending on what kind of data you intent to gather, for GPS stuff I think 0.5s, 1s or even 2 seconds are a good starting points.
 For radio link information maybe you want more frequent update to check for spikes in RSSI and LQ.
-It really depends on what you are looking for.
+It really depends on what you need.

 It will basically log everything in your Telemetry page into a CSV file.